ACTEA-Erasmus/m2c3-plc/Ex01/Subchapter04.md

 * The letter **C** in C16 means that a current 5 to 10 times the rated current I<sub>n</sub> is allowed during 100 ms or less
 * The I<sub>diff</sub>=30mA means that a difference between the ingoing and outgoing current (L1 & N) of 30 mA or less is allowed
 * The differential circuit breaker will cutoff power if it detects a condition that is not allowed
-* It comes with an optional launch coil at the right which will cutoff power if the emergency button is pressed in NS1 mode
+* It comes with an optional launch coil at the right which will cutoff power if the emergency button on the board is pressed in NS1 mode

 | Banana connection | Description |
 | :---: | :--- |